vacp2p/rfc/content/docs/rfcs/76/README.md

 While adding the new Node it is possible that the Height of the Tree increases.
 One can add new levels to the tree as and when required.
+To insert an item, it takes O(log n) time complexity.

 ## How deletion happens inside a Prolly tree

 Follow the same steps as insertion to find the Node to delete.
 Instead of inserting the new Node, delete the Node from the Prolly tree and update the Merkle hashes.
 In this case the levels can decrease as well, remove the levels from the top of the tree as and when required.
+To delete an item, it takes O(log n) time complexity.

 ## How to compare two Prolly trees